 Peter has been thinking about getting a new sound system for several months.
 He found your website searching and has spent hours online looking at the different types of systems—the features offered, the price, the warranty, and more—trying to decide which one he wants to buy.
 Your site is one of his favorite places to do research, because you offer lots of guidance and information.
 He even subscribed to your newsletter and downloaded your mobile application.

 One day, he was taking a walk and came into close contact with your store.
 Because he has an account through the mobile app, the app knows he is close to a store and sends him a notification that the sound system he has spent the most time looking at is on sale in the store.
 He goes in and buys it.
 This is the value of first-party data.

 Let’s start with a basic definition.
-First-party data is data you collect directly from your customers and audiences through interactions with them.
-It includes demographics, purchase history, website activity, interactions, interests, mobile app data, and behaviors–such as clicking on an email or reading an article on a website.
-You collect this data through sales of your products and services, through support processes, forms on your website, subscriptions, surveys, social media connections, and so on.
+First-party data is data you collect directly from interactions with your customers and audiences on your own channels.
+Examples of first-party data include demographics, purchase history, website activity, mobile app data, email engagement, sales interactions, support calls, customer feedback programs, interests, and behaviors.
+You collect this data through the sales of your products and services, through support processes, forms on your website, subscriptions, surveys, social media connections, and marketing programs.